-Thus, for Hare, while everyday moral decisions may be made by applying principles and norms, serious moral decisions require reasoning about the particular situation, and it is such reasoning that gives rise to moral principles.
-Moral norms are an output from, not an input to, serious moral reasoning.
-In this paper we will try to model such reasoning, with a view to enabling autonomous software agents to engage in this form of reasoning.
+Thus, for Hare, while everyday moral decisions may be made by applying principles and norms, serious moral decisions require reasoning about the particular situation, and it is such reasoning that gives rise to the moral principles that we subsequently apply.
+Moral norms are thus an output from, not an input to, serious moral reasoning.
+In this paper we will try to model such serious moral reasoning, with a view to making it properly computational so that autonomous software agents can engage in this form of reasoning.
 In doing so we will distinguish at least three things that might be intended by "agent A should φ ".
 We might mean something like "it is prudent to φ ", as when we say "you should wear a coat when the weather is cold".
 Here the obligation is determined only by reference to the interests of the agent doing the reasoning.
 Alternatively, we might mean "it is morally right to φ ", as when we say "you should tell the truth".
 Here the obligation is required to reflect the interests not only of the reasoning agent, but also of other agents affected by the action.
 Thirdly, we might mean "it is legally obligated to φ " as in "you should pay your taxes", where the obligation derives from a legal system with jurisdiction over the agent.
 We will explore the differences between these three senses of "should": in particular we will explain the difference between prudential "should" and moral "should" in terms of the practical reasoning involved, and consider the reasoning that might be used in devising appropriate legislation.

-We will base our considerations on the representation and discussion of a specific example, a well known problem intended to explore a particular ethical dilemma discussed by Coleman [5] and Christie [4], amongst others.
+We will base our considerations on the representation and discussion of a specific example, a well known problem intended to explore a particular ethical dilemma discussed by Coleman [13] and Christie [12], amongst others.
 The situation involves two agents, called Hal and Carla, both of whom are diabetic.
 Hal, through no fault of his own, has lost his supply of insulin and urgently needs to take some to stay alive.
 Hal is aware that Carla has some insulin kept in her house, but Hal does not have permission to enter Carla's house.
 The question is whether Hal is justified in breaking into Carla's house and taking her insulin in order to save his life.
-It also needs to be considered that by taking Carla's insulin, Hal may be putting her life in jeopardy.
-One possible response is that if Hal has money, he can compensate Carla so that her insulin can be replaced.
+Note that by taking Carla's insulin, Hal may be putting her life in jeopardy, since she will come to need that insulin herself.
+One possible response is that if Hal has money, he can compensate Carla so that her insulin can be replaced before she needs it.
 Alternatively if Hal has no money but Carla does, she can replace her insulin herself, since her need is not immediately life threatening.
 There is, however, a serious problem if neither have money, since in that case Carla's life is really under threat.
 Coleman argued that Hal may take the insulin to save his life, but should compensate Carla.
 Christie's argument against this was that even if Hal had no money and was unable to compensate Carla he would still be justified in taking the insulin by his immediate necessity, since no one should die because of poverty.
-Thus, argues Christie, he cannot be obliged to compensate Carla even when he is able to.
+Thus, argues Christie, Hal cannot be obliged to compensate Carla even when he is able to.